PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/National_Oral_Health_Surveillance_System/README.md

 ## Data Stewardship

 The National Oral Health Surveillance System is a suite of publicly-available indicators approved by the Council of State & Territorial Epidemiologists (CSTE) to represent a comprehensive portrayal of a state's oral health status and system performance.
-The Associaton of State & Territorial Dental Directors (ASTDD) has taken the lead in helping develop and maintain these indicators over time, growing from an initial suite of 9 indicators in the late 1990s to 36 today.
+The Association of State & Territorial Dental Directors (ASTDD) has taken the lead in helping develop and maintain these indicators over time, growing from an initial suite of 9 indicators in the late 1990s to 36 today.

 The current list of indicators are stewarded by 5 separate agencies and organizations plus the basic screening survey, which states conduct individually, usually with assistance from ASTDD.